TReed1104/mimir-api/README.md

 Marshmellow is a dependency of Webargs, we had to freeze this at this version due to something on their end stopping working correctly.

 ### API - Nose2 - 0.9.1
-Nose2 is an extension of the Python Unittest module, we use this as part of our unit, feature and integration testing.
+Nose2 is an extension of the Python Unit-test module, we use this as part of our unit, feature and integration testing.
 The project is set to export the results of these tests as JUnit XML files.

 <br>